bushaHQ/flutter-task-2025/README.md

 ## Task Requirements

+- There is an included sample project that you should use as a base (ignore everything but the content).
 - Use only Flutter's built-in widgets
 - Ensure it is stable, responsive, and performant.
 - Smooth transitions and animations as per the specifications.